 St. Brigit hosts Brigit’s Bounty Giving Garden on its property and participates in outreach through its efforts.
 Brigit’s Bounty Giving Garden is a part of the non-profit Brigit’s Bounty Community Resources (BBCR), established in 2011, by St. Brigit Church and is a non-profit community service organization that supports the residents of Firestone, Frederick, and Dacono.
 BBCR works to improve the neighborhoods through community gardening, healthy food access, and educational opportunities for children.

-Brigit’s Bounty helps families by providing free vegetables that have been grown locally and organically.
-The 53 raised beds plus the orchard and pumpkin patch provide over a ton of produce each year that is donated through Meals on Wheels and a table set up by the Weld County Food Truck.
+Brigit’s Bounty Giving Garden helps families by providing free vegetables that have been grown locally and organically.
+The fifty-three raised beds plus the orchard and pumpkin patch provide over a ton of produce each year that is donated through Meals on Wheels and a table set up by the Weld County Food Truck.
 The garden also includes a bee hive, six chickens, a children’s garden, a xeriscape garden, herb and perennial beds, and a vineyard.

-The mission of BBCR is: To provide education, training and resources toward transforming the lives of individuals and strengthening the Carbon Valley community.
-You can find BBCR’s web site by going to brigitsbounty.org.
+The mission of BBCR is to provide education, training, and resources toward transforming the lives of individuals and strengthening the Carbon Valley community.
+You can find BBCR’s website by going to brigitsbounty.org.